How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Introduction

-More broadly, we argue that \Sys{} offer a new paradigm for openly optimizing black-box models: learning to control them through interpretable, trainable decisions informed by environmental feedback, while preserving their powerful reasoning capabilities.
-This perspective also connects advisor models to discussions on memory in AI systems.
-Advisors can be viewed as a compact parametric memory that captures user or environment-specific latents and emits control signals at inference time, without storing histories or direct weight updates.
-We highlight these as important future directions.
+Across a range of tasks, we show \Sys{} (1) \textit{lift frontier model performance} on reasoning tasks where domain knowledge is sparse in pretraining data, and (2) \textit{learn hidden preferences} for personalization where preferences vary per-instance in ways that cannot be known \textit{a priori}.
+We further show that gains from \Sys{} exceed those of current static prompt optimizers.
+Finally we show that advisors are transferable: advisors trained with a low-cost student model would still transfer improvements to a frontier student model, resulting in low overall training cost.

+\textbf{Improving Frontier Models.} In Section \ref{sec:experiments}, we show that \Sys{} trained on low-cost black-box models (e.g., GPT-4o mini, Gemini 2.5 Flash) are effective at improving frontier models (e.g., GPT-5, Gemini 3 Pro) on tasks spanning specialized reasoning and personalization.
+On specialized reasoning tasks, advisors improved GPT-5's accuracy on a tax filing benchmark from 67.2\% to 85.6\% and reduced Gemini 3 Pro's efficiency on SWE agent tasks from 31.7 average steps to 26.3 while retaining resolve rate.
+On personalization tasks, advisors succeeded at personalizing GPT-5's outputs, improving reward on the tasks from 40-60\% reward to 85\%+.
+In stark contrast, static prompt optimization methods like the state-of-the-art GEPA~\citep{agrawal2025gepareflectivepromptevolution} and Profile-Augmented Generation~\citep{richardson2023integrating} don't improve models on these tasks.

+\textbf{Transferability.} Despite evaluating with student models that are different and stronger than those used during training, \Sys{} learn to generate advice that continued to provide substantial gains even after transferring to frontier models.
+Additionally, advisors trained on one model family (e.g., GPT) can be transferred to another (e.g., Claude), further demonstrating the generalizability of advisors (Appendix \ref{sec:cross_family}).

+\textbf{Robustness.} As the \Sys{} architecture enables parametric learning without modifying the student model, we reduce the risk of unintended consequences such as catastrophic forgetting.
+We verify this resilience by showing \Sys{} pipelines maintain performance in one benchmark when trained for another.

-In this paper, we explore the potential of \Sys{} as a new paradigm for controlling black-box systems.
-Our contributions are: \begin{enumerate} \item We introduce the \textbf{\Sys{} framework}, a novel method for reactively steering frozen, black-box models using trainable policies. \item We demonstrate its effectiveness in settings requiring \textbf{domain adaptation or personalization}, where it can significantly outperforms static baselines. \item We demonstrate the ability to \textbf{transfer advisors} across black-box models and show that the framework leads to \textbf{robustness to out-of-distribution inputs} even with a specialized model. \end{enumerate}
+In this paper, we demonstrate the potential of \Sys{} as a new paradigm for optimizing black-box systems in an interpretable way.
+Our contributions are: \begin{enumerate} \item We introduce \textbf{\Sys{}}, a novel method for dynamically steering frozen, black-box models using trainable policies. \item We demonstrate its effectiveness in settings including specialized reasoning and personalization, where it can \textbf{improve the performance of frontier models} such as GPT-5 and significantly outperforms static baselines. \item We demonstrate the ability to \textbf{transfer advisors} across black-box models and show that the framework leads to \textbf{robustness} on untrained tasks even with a specialized model. \end{enumerate}